aklein-dex/adventOfCode2015/README.md

     $ ruby xxxx.rb 2
 ```

-I was always wondering: should I write a minimum line of codes (at a cost to lose readability)?
-Should I trust the input?
+I was always wondering:

+ * Should I write a minimum line of codes (at a cost to lose readability)?
+ * Should I trust the input?
 For example, will the input file contains only "<>^v"?
+ * Should I create functions or objects?
+Will the code be used another time?